Supreme-coder929/Specter_V1/README.md

 do sudo chmod 777 setup.sh
 RUN IT --> ./setup.sh

-And your good to go enjoy
+And your good to go enjoy.